 Extreme natural events such as the tsunami on Boxing Day 2004 as well as the earthquake in Haiti and the flood in Pakistan both in 2010 have had catastrophic effects on the affected regions.
 The frequency and intensity of such extreme events have increased alarmingly in recent years.
 But did the disaster risk also increase?

 Recent floods serve as another warning that Thailand should be better prepared for natural disasters.
 The heavy deluges that swept across the country over the weekend caught many off guard, unprepared to deal with the sudden natural disaster, which has had a severe impact on tens of thousands of people.

 Earthquakes, floods, droughts, storms: disasters seem to occur unexpectedly and with unimaginable force.
 But why do some countries better succeed than others to cope with extreme natural events?
 The WorldRiskReport 2011 helps to evaluate the vulnerability of societies to natural hazards.
-On behalf of, UNU-EHS has developed the WorldRiskIndex and calculated risk values for 173 countries worldwide.
+On behalf of Alliance Development Works, UNU-EHS has developed the WorldRiskIndex and calculated risk values for 173 countries worldwide.

 How high is the risk of different countries in the world to become victims of natural hazards and climate change?
 The WorldRiskReport 2011 provides new answers.
 On behalf of Bündnis Entwicklung Hilft (Alliance Development Works/Germany), the United Nations University Institute for Environment and Human Security (UNU-EHS) in Bonn/Germany has developed the WorldRiskIndex, a central element of the report.